Why Major in Sociology?

 Get a Rewarding Job

-Many of our majors don’t want to go to graduate school, or they want to work for a while first.
 The skills that you learn as a Sociology major – including “critical thinking,” data analysis, and the ability to evaluate and write about quantitative and qualitative evidence – are in high demand in the labor market.

 Other students said that the writing skills they developed in Sociology courses were particularly helpful with getting jobs and internships.
-A recent graduate said:

 “Being a sociology major, I have grown exponentially as a writer, researcher, and thinker.
 I want to go into a public relations career where all I will be doing is writing, and the interview processes for it have required writing tests, which has been my greatest strength.
 I… attribute that to the Sociology major and the incredible professors I have had.”